ncnielsen/automatic_adjoint_differentiation/README.md

 There are plenty of commercially available tools - especially for engineering-purposes, that probably run on a closed-source implementions of AAD for m,n Tensors.
 But there are very few open source libraries.

-Should you wish to join this effort and contribute code, the project build on the following principles:
+Should you wish to join this effort and contribute code, the project builds on the following principles:

 1) Make it work, then make it fast.
 Premature optimization can lay any good code base in ruins before it has even been completed.